wytsai8/polynomial-regression/README.md

 Our analysis is divided into two parts,

-Photoacoustic/optical imaging featers:
+:black_small_square:Photoacoustic/optical imaging featers:

-First, signal analysis process by MATLAB.
+Signal analysis process by MATLAB.
 The data and scripts are in the folder of “image_features”.
 The example input files are in the photoacoustic and optical folders, separately.
 The folders include signal raw data (sampleA to sampleM) and a sample list, which including all the sample names.
 Please change the data folder in features_main.m and execute the file.

 The result file will be generated in polynomial_regression/model/data.
 The name of the result file is photoacoustic_image.txt or optical_image.txt.
+Please also put the corresponding file of biochemical parameters in polynomial_regression/model/data for the polynomial regression analysis.

-Polynomial regression model:
+:black_small_square:Polynomial regression model:

-Second, polynomial regression model for biochemical parameters prediction by R.
+Polynomial regression model for biochemical parameters prediction by R.
 The prediction model includes:
 (1)	Spearman’s correlation
 (2)	Multicollinearity diagnose